stjude-rust-labs/sprocket/crates/README.md

 # Run the project's tests.
 cargo test --all-features

+# Run the tests for the examples.
+cargo test --examples --all-features

 # Ensure the project doesn't have any linting warnings.
 cargo clippy --all-features